Trisha1212/uptime/README.md

 uptime
 ======

+## Transitionary Status

+Please note that this is repo is in a transition state until all the legacy code has been refactored.
+I am in the process of decoupling the dashboard web app from the api/monitor.
+Currently, the API is mostly functional but the dashboard is not.
+Use at your own risk.

+## Intro

 A remote monitoring application using Node.js, MongoDB, and Twitter Bootstrap.
 Forked from http://fzaninotto.github.com/uptime/

 <img src="https://raw.github.com/springerpe/uptime/downloads/check_details.png" title="Visualizing the availability of an HTTP check in Uptime" width="50%" valign="top" />